 In early 2020, e-commerce retailers were struggling to adapt to the frightening changes in consumer behavior.
 In late 2020, they were reaping the benefits of an influx of online buyers with a slowly recovering purchasing power.
-And in 2021, the entire world is bracing for the post-pandemic changes, and e-commerce businesses aren't an exception.
+In 2021, the entire world is bracing for post-pandemic changes, and e-commerce businesses are no exception.

 Whether e-commerce businesses reinvented themselves during the pandemic or capitalized on the changes, many of them survived.
 Now, as the pandemic is coming to an end, they need to prepare for yet another new normal.

 COVID-19 hit so suddenly that many retailers simply didn't have enough time to react without experiencing losses.
 Now is the time to make preparations for the post-COVID reality.

 How E-Commerce Businesses Can Prepare for Post-Pandemic Reality